About us Mō mātou

 Exemptions for specialist vape retailers

-A specialist vape retailer’s approved vaping premises are exempt from the prohibition on vaping within workplaces that came into force on 11 November 2020.
+A specialist vape retailer’s approved vaping premises are exempt from the prohibition on vaping within workplaces.
 This means specialist vape retailers can demonstrate the safe use of vaping products and means customers can try products before purchasing them.

 A specialist vape retailer may also display their business or trading name at the outside of their place of business even if it contains a word derived from ‘vape’.